ChrisSSocha/ChrisSSocha.github.io/_posts/2014-06-03-GOTO_Chicago_summary.markdown

 Martin Schray spoke to us about some of the concerns developer at Microsoft have with large scale JavaScript code bases, and how their new language, TypeScript, helps to alleviate some these concerns.
 Two of the more common complains are the need for compensating patterns to effectively do class-based OO programming, and that refactoring large code bases is hard without static type checking (Which leads to code rot in larger system).

-Martin showcased the (optional) type annotations which give us the "design time illusion of typing", and details how it is possible to use 'declaration files' which acts like an interface to 3rd party libraries which allows us to use the type annotations on these libraries (eg. [AngularJS](https://github.com/borisyankov/DefinitelyTyped/tree/master/angularjs))
+Martin showcased the (optional) type annotations which give us the "design time illusion of typing", and details how it is possible to use 'declaration files' which acts like an interface to 3rd party libraries which allows us to use the type annotations on these libraries (e.g. [AngularJS](https://github.com/borisyankov/DefinitelyTyped/tree/master/angularjs))

 ``` javascript
 // TypeScript type annotations